pkibbey/pkibbey.github.io/src/content/projects/arduino-robot-football.md

 - Be controlled precisely through the React Native app
 - Switch seamlessly between manual and autonomous modes

-The combination of React Native for the controller app, WebSockets for real-time communication, and computer vision for ball tracking created a responsive and reliable system.
+The integration of React Native, WebSockets, computer vision, and Arduino creates a responsive and reliable system.
 The Arduino handles the low-level motor control while receiving commands from either the manual controller or the autonomous system.

 ## Challenges and Learnings